Maksym203/CutsceneManager.github.io/README.md

 ## Selected approach

-I have obviously selected to code the CutsceneManager like a In-Engine cutscene manager, as currently we don't have the resources to makeeither a Pre-Rendered or a Live-Action cutscene and it's also the prefer approach for most developers, not to mention it's the easiest way by far.
+I have obviously selected to code the CutsceneManager like a In-Engine cutscene manager, as currently we don't have the resources to make either a Pre-Rendered or a Live-Action cutscene and it's also the prefer approach for most developers, not to mention it's the easiest way by far.

 ### Obstacles